Digital sourcing policies

 Digital Sourcing Panels Policy

-The Digital Sourcing Panels Policy, which takes effect 1 July 2019, encourages competition and makes using panels easier and clearer.
+The Digital Sourcing Panels Policy, which came into effect 1 July 2019, encourages competition and makes using panels easier and clearer.

 It helps government buyers use digital panels and enables new sellers to join panels more often.